andersnoren/eksell/readme.txt

 4. When you're done, click the "Publish" or "Update" button to publish your changes.

+== Block Styles ==

+Block styles allow you to set a specific style on a block in the block editor.
+These instructions are for the custom block styles included with Eksell.

+You can select a block style in the Block → Styles tab in the right toolbar when you have a block selected in the block editor.

+=== No Vertical Margin ===

+The No Vertical Margin block style removes all vertical margins from the block the style is applied to.
+The style is available for the Columns, Cover, Embed, Group, and Image blocks.
+You can also apply the `.no-vertical-margin` CSS class to any block in the block editor to remove its vertical margins.
+You can add the class by selecting a block in the block editor, clicking the Block → Advanced tab in the right toolbar, and pasting "no-vertical-margin" in the field labeled "Additional CSS Classes".
+If the field already has a value, separate the existing value and the new class with a space.

 == Change Colors ==

 1. Log in to the administration panel of your site.